Frequently Asked Questions

-On Monday-Thursday at 3:00pm, please drive in to the parking lot and park as you will have to get out of your car to sign out your child at the chain.
+On Monday-Thursday at 3:00pm, please park either in the parking lot or on the side of Flanagan Road as you will have to get out of your car to sign out your child at the chain.

 On Friday, at 12:00pm Eco Adventures campers are picked up, and trust us, they will be tired and ready to go home.
 You will need to sign them out at camp so please park and walk down to the camp.
 If you walk straight from the parking lot (either across the field or down the tree-lined path, then you should hear us in the woods).
 There is a path to the right that will lead you to camp circle and staff members.
 If your child has a sibling in Tom Denney and you would like your Eco Adventures camper to stay at camp until you come to the 2:00pm performance, then please let us know and they can stay with the Tom Denney staff that are not with the campers on the hike.

 On Friday, at 2:00pm Tom Denney families and friends are invited to come to camp to see skits/songs the campers have been working on and will perform.
 You will need to park and walk down to the camp.
 If you walk straight from the parking lot (either across the field or down the tree-lined path, then you should hear us in the woods).
 There is a path to the right that will lead you to a circle of logs that you can sit on, or you can bring chairs.
 Please let us know if you will find it difficult to walk to the camp area ahead of time and we will help arrange transportation and seating.
 We don't want anyone to miss this opportunity.
 If you are not attending the performance, then we ask you to walk down to camp to pick up your child at 2:30pm.